COACHING BOYS INTO MEN

 If you are interested in attending the next training in May 2017 or would like more information about the program in Alaska, contact our prevention team at email@example.com.

-This past December (2016), the MEHS co-ed wrestling team, led by Coach Mike Kimber, finished its second season of CBIM, supported by SAFV.
+In December 2016, the MEHS co-ed wrestling team, led by Coach Mike Kimber, finished its second season of CBIM, supported by SAFV.
 The aim of these conversations during practice is to promote a nonviolent, respectful environment for all.
 As one of Sitka Pathways Coalition male engagement prevention programs, CBIM focuses on our goal of men working together as allies to end violence and acting as positive role models for young men.
 Coach Kimber uses this program because he wants his athletes to be exceptional on and off the mat.
 Even his athletes, both male and female, see the positive differences that CBIM has made in regards to their team unity.

 Coach Kimber (left) and his team (right) were recognized for their participation in CBIM at the team's pep rally this past December, where they also signed the CBIM pledge.